 |B/s 3||44251 – Bt Panjang Rd (Bt Panjang Stn/Blk 604)||C||–||75, 176, 177, 184, 187, 190, 960, 963, 963e, 963R, 970, 975, 976|

 |–||44031 – Upp Bt Timah Rd (Aft Bt Panjang Stn)||A1/A2||A||974, 979, 983|

 |–||44259 – Bt Panjang Rd (Blk 183)||A1/A2||–||75, 176, 180, 184, 187, 190, 960, 963, 963e, 963R, 974, 975, 976, 979, 983, NR3|

 |–||44909 – Bt Panjang Rd (Blk 184)||A1/A2||–||171, 970|

 Taxi stands and pick-up/drop-off points are located next to Downtown Line station exits:

 |B||Upp Bt Timah Rd (Northbound)||Taxi stand (H25), Pick-up/drop-off point|

 Rail Bridging Services

-In the event of a MRT/LRT service disruption affecting Bukit Panjang station, rail bridging services may be activated to ply affected stretches of either line.
+In the event of a MRT/LRT service disruption affecting Bukit Panjang station, rail bridging services may be activated to ply affected stretches of the Bukit Panjang LRT Line or Downtown Line.
 In which case, the buses can be boarded from the following bus stops:

 |Towards||Bus stop||DTL exit||LRT exit|